 In both applications, there is the opportunity to replace hazardous hydraulic oil with an environmentally-friendly electric solution.
 This additionally eliminates the weight of the large hydraulic fluid reservoir and reduces the power draw from the battery or engine powering the hydraulic system.

 A second benefit is that inverters can provide speed, torque and position control of motors to optimally control all of these auxiliaries based on their function.

 For example, an inverter monitoring the torque of a waste truck auger can detect a jam and automatically reverse speed to clear the jam.
-Advanced inverter sensorless control algorithms utilizing a model of the learned motor characteristics not only provides precise closed-loop performance without encoder feedback, but operate motors with power efficiency by adjusting current and voltage output based on actual load conditions (as opposed to on/off control).
+Advanced inverter sensorless control algorithms utilizing a model of the learned motor characteristics not only provide precise closed-loop performance without encoder feedback, but operate motors with power efficiency by adjusting current and voltage output based on actual load conditions (as opposed to on/off control).

 What are inverter considerations for electrification options?

 What is unique with the waste truck and sweeper applications is the possible number of electrified auxiliaries, which can range from 2 – 8 motors.
 Likewise, the power requirements can range from 3kW – 10kW+.
 A design that pieces everything together can pose significant development challenges and long-term operational reliability risks.
-On the other hand, designing with a ‘system’ viewpoint ensures an efficient design which can easily be applied or scaled to multiple applications in additional to providing excellent operational performance.
+On the other hand, designing with a ‘system’ viewpoint ensures an efficient design that can easily be applied or scaled to multiple applications in addition to providing excellent operational performance.
 Below are some key considerations when selecting auxiliary inverters for these applications: